flopezag/fiware-murano/doc/admin.md

 Taking into account the results of the ps commands in the previous section, we take the PID in order to know the information about the network interfaces up & open.
-To check the ports in use and listening, execute the command:
+To check the ports in use and listening, execute the following command, where $PID1 and $PID2 are the PIDs of the tox processes obtained at the ps command described before, in the previous case 762 and 821 :

     lsof -i | grep "$PID1\|$PID2"

-Where $PID1 and $PID2 are the PIDs of the tox processes obtained at the ps command described before, in the previous case 762 and 821.
 The expected results must be something similar to the following:

     COMMAND   PID USER    FD  TYPE DEVICE  SIZE/OFF NODE NAME murano-ap 762 root    4u  IPv4 791813      0t0  TCP ac7d13082086:48456->rabbit:amqp (ESTABLISHED)